-23.5 Capacitors connected line-to-line or line-to-ground shall comply with the requirements in UL 1414, the Standard for Across-the-Line, Antenna-Coupling, and Line-By-Pass Capacitors for Radio- and Television-Type Appliances.
+23.5 Capacitors connected line-to-line or line-to-ground shall comply with the requirements in UL 1414, the Standard for Capacitors and Suppressors for Radio- and Television-Type Appliances.

 Exception: This requirement does not apply to capacitors that comply with the Dielectric Voltage Withstand Test, Insulation Resistance Test, and Endurance Test of UL 1283, the Standard for Electromagnetic Interference Filters.